Concordium/concordium.github.io/source/mainnet/net/references/grpc.rst

 .. _grpc-transaction-signature:

 ``TransactionSignature``
-   A transaction signature is map from the index of the credential to another map from the key index to the actual signature.
+   A transaction signature is a map from the index of the credential to another map from the key index to the actual signature.
    The credential index is relative to the account address, and the indices should be distinct.
    The key index is relative to the credential.
    The maximum length of the list is 255, and the minimum length is 1.

    .. code-block::